a2stuff/a2d/res/notes/testplan.md

 * Open the Options DA.
 Eject the startup volume.
 Close the DA without changing any settings.
 Verify that you are not prompted to save.
 * Open the Options DA.
 Eject the startup volume.
 Modify a setting and close the DA.
 Verify that you are prompted to save.
 * Open the Options DA.
 Move the window to the bottom of the screen so only the title bar is visible.
 Press Apple-1, Apple-2, Apple-3.
 Verify that checkboxes don't mis-paint on the screen.
 Move the window back up.
 Verify that the state of the checkboxes has toggled.
+* Open the Options DA.
+Close the DA.
+Apple Menu > Run Basic Here.
+Verify that the system does not crash to the monitor.

 ## International